Orangetheory sees AI data governance as a ‘force multiplier’

 Data governance is critical

 For Orangetheory, that effort is directed toward science and AI-informed fitness for its consumers.
-The company invests in analytics and data governance, and places significant trust in the process.
-It’s important to understand how data is classified, and clearly define what each piece of data is used for and what level of protection is required.
-There are a lot of regulatory frameworks out there and being compliant with the major data regulations puts the business in a “very strong position to say that the right types of data are protected with the right protocols and the right best practices,” Kazerouni said.
+The company invests in analytics and data governance and places significant trust in the process.
+It’s important to understand how data is classified and to clearly define what each piece of data is used for and what level of protection is required.
+There are a lot of regulatory frameworks out there, and focusing on compliance with major data regulations puts the business in a “very strong position to say that the right types of data are protected with the right protocols and the right best practices,” Kazerouni said.

 From a technical perspective, Orangetheory encrypts data in storage as well as in transit, keeps personally identifiable information in isolated environments, and makes sure the PII does not get replicated into analytical environments.
-The company recognizes there is a computational and resource cost to good data privacy and protection, and is willing to spend because it is critical to keep the consumer’s trust.
-“It’s important to incur that cost early, and not shortcut around that,” Kazerouni said.
+The company recognizes the computational and resource costs of good data privacy and protection but sees these as critical to keeping the consumer’s trust.
+“It’s important to incur that cost early and not shortcut around that,” Kazerouni said.

-This includes investing early in data engineers who help with the extract, transform, and load (ETL) pipeline and maintain the technical chain of custody, so that the data becomes available in a “very usable and secure fashion,” Kazerouni said.
-Data analysts, statisticians, and business intelligence analysts, focus on actually deriving insight and telling stories from the data in a way that’s consumable and actionable.
-Automated machine learning comes after that.
-Investing in the foundational, building blocks is necessary.
+This includes investing in data engineers who help with the extract, transform, and load (ETL) pipeline and maintain the technical chain of custody so the data becomes available in a “very usable and secure fashion,” Kazerouni said.
+Data analysts, statisticians, and business intelligence analysts focus on actually deriving insight and telling stories from the data in a way that’s consumable and actionable.
+Automated machine learning comes after that, and companies need to invest in the foundational building blocks.

-However, contextualizing that data into actionable goals isn’t just for the data analysts and statisticians.
-Orangetheory works with kinesiologists and a Medical Advisory Board — professionals in the fitness field — and includes them in every decision relating to template design and any fitness and workout related claims.
+The work of contextualizing data into actionable goals isn’t just for data analysts and statisticians.
+Orangetheory works with kinesiologists and a Medical Advisory Board — professionals in the fitness field — and includes them in every decision around template design and fitness and workout-related claims.

-“We’ll always have a human in the loop,” Kazerouni said, noting that it was important to have someone involved in making decisions on how wearable data and workout data should be used. “[There’s value] in having an exercise physiologist or kinesiology, someone who’s well trained in that, to review what’s coming out of the data before you push it out, and not trying to just automate that.”
+“We’ll always have a human in the loop,” Kazerouni said, noting that it was important to involve experts in decisions about how wearable data and workout data should be used. “[There’s value] in having an exercise physiologist or [kinesiologist], someone who’s well trained in that, to review what’s coming out of the data before you push it out and not trying to just automate that.”

 Early in the AI journey

-Kazerouni described Orangetheory as a greenfield environment — a totally new environment with no legacy code and developing from a clean slate — so the company is in the process of making decisions about whether to build or buy its data infrastructure, where to invest the resources, and how to use the data.
-There are questions to decide whether prescriptive or predictive analytics would be the most valuable.
-The team is considering whether it would be possible to prescribe action and strategy based off of the insights available from the data, whether the data can be used to predict schedule optimizations and demand, or even how to tackle the the supply chain for the wearables themselves.
+Kazerouni described Orangetheory as a greenfield environment — developing from a clean slate, with no legacy code — so the company is in the process of making decisions about whether to build or buy its data infrastructure, where to invest resources, and how to use its data.
+The team also has to decide whether prescriptive or predictive analytics would be most valuable.
+They are considering whether it would be possible to prescribe action and strategy based off insights available from the data, whether the data can be used to predict schedule optimizations and demand, and how to tackle the wearable supply chain.
 “The lessons are really the prioritization of what you build, what you buy, how you bring these assets online, and in what order,” Kazerouni said.
 “I’m sure we will make mistakes along the way.
 And probably next year, we will tell you all about them.”

-The technological building blocks that Orangetheory set up for itself has led to strong gains, even during the pandemic.
-The company’s interactive (and remote) Orangetheory Live workout, “a child of innovation [and] circumstance,” was a success thanks to its robust digital platform.
+The technological building blocks Orangetheory set up for itself have led to strong gains, even during the pandemic.
+The company’s interactive (and remote) Orangetheory Live workout, “a child of innovation [and] circumstance,” was a success, thanks to its robust digital platform.

-Kazerouni is confident that this emerging change- of virtual presence and remote accessibility is here to stay.
-“The focus is more life, which is what we try to create … the ability to do more when you’re staying healthy.
-The hybrid approach that’s emerging is great, because it all results in, more life.”
+Kazerouni is confident that the shift to virtual presence and remote accessibility is here to stay.
+“The focus is more on life, which is what we try to create … the ability to do more when you’re staying healthy.
+The hybrid approach that’s emerging is great because it all results in more life.”
 Kazerouni’s statement rings true for both the technological innovation and the AI-powered learning that comes with it.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: